Murder of Meredith Emerson: Investigation

 On January 3, 2008, authorities located Emerson's 1995 Chevrolet Cavalier, where they found various items such as her water bottle, a dog leash, and a police baton.
-A local drifter and as-of-then unidentified serial killer, 61-year-old man Gary Michael Hilton, became and was announced as a person of interest in her disappearance.
+A local drifter and then-unidentified serial killer, 61-year-old man Gary Michael Hilton, was announced as a person of interest in her disappearance.

 On January 4, three days after Emerson and Ella were last seen, a witness at a Chevron gas station called DeKalb police and stated that "the guy you are looking for is cleaning out his van."
 The police quickly arrived on scene and were able to stop Hilton before he could bleach the interior of the van.
 Crime scene analysts obtained blood evidence that was matched to Emerson's DNA.
 Hilton was subsequently arrested and charged with Emerson's murder.
 The same day, Ella was found alive wandering in a Kroger parking lot in Cumming and she was safely returned to Emerson's family.
 The next day, more of Emerson's belongings would be found in a dumpster near a QuikTrip elsewhere in the city: her bloodied clothing, wallet, driver's license, a University of Georgia ID card, and a bloodstained car seat belt.

-The prosecution agreed to take the death penalty off the table and rehome Hilton's own dog, Dandy, if Hilton would lead investigators to her body.
+The prosecution agreed to take the death penalty off the table and find a new home for Hilton's dog, Dandy, if Hilton would lead investigators to her body.
 Hilton agreed and successfully led investigators to Emerson's body.
 Hilton claimed he had asked Emerson for her debit card PIN and that when she failed to give him the correct number, he kept her for four days before killing her with a tire iron.
 Hilton stated he could not bring himself to kill her dog and that when it came to the woman herself, "It was hard ... you gotta remember we had spent several good days together."

 Conviction

-On January 30, 2008, Gary Hilton pleaded guilty to the murder of Emerson.
+On January 30, 2008, Gary Hilton entered a plea of guilty to the murder of Emerson.
 He was sentenced to life in prison with the possibility for parole in 30 years.
 Hilton was later linked to and then charged with three additional murders: the October 2007 murders of elderly couple John and Irene Bryant in North Carolina, and the December 2007 murder of 46-year-old nurse Cheryl Dunlap in Florida.
 It has been speculated that Hilton might also be responsible for the 1997 murder of Judy Smith.
 This is because Hilton had left one of his victims in a similar condition near where Smith's body was discovered.
 In 2011, Hilton was tried for Dunlap's murder and was sentenced to death.
 In 2012, Hilton pleaded guilty to the kidnapping and murder of the Bryants, for which he was sentenced to life in prison.

-Cause of death

-Autopsy results for Emerson indicated she was killed on January 4, 2008, by blunt force trauma to the head.